brain-image-library/bil_site/README.md

 You also need to install rabbitMQ, which is pretty easy if you're using Ubuntu:

     sudo apt-get install rabbitmq-server

-You'll also need to set up a a site.cfg file in the main directory, which will store the secret key and various other secret or server specific settings.
-You can see an example in example.cfg.
-You must generate a new secret key when using this site in production, which you can do like this:

-    python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'')'

-Copy the value generated here into site.cfg after `SECRET_KEY = `.

 ## Serving the Django Site